Why Ditching the Quotas Is the Best Thing You Could Do

 We believe in being agents of change by creating a microcosm of how we envision our communities and wider society.
 The company’s purpose includes creating a positive impact on society and our community, alongside the business and operational impact.
 This is possible by including different perspectives from the bottom up implicitly – not as an afterthought or as a result of a well-meaning set of quotas.

 Being genuinely valued involves more than a feeling of inclusion.
-Employees at all levels should feel empowered to help set the agenda, influence what work they do and how they do it.
-It is essential to the creation of a psychologically safe environment that everyone feels like their needs and interests are taken into account and reflected in the company’s mission.
+Employees at all levels should feel empowered to help set the agenda and influence what work they do, and how they do it.
+It is essential to the creation of a psychologically safe environment where everyone feels like their needs and interests are taken into account and reflected in the company’s mission.
 When you create a positive feedback loop where contributions are recognized and rewarded with more opportunities to contribute and advance, everyone gets the memo that it is not who you are, but what you do that matters.

 Here are some concrete examples of our informal policies that may inspire yours:

 • We hire based on personality and potential, not just experience or knowledge